DrAYim/DrAYim/README.md

 ## Hi there 👋

-- 🌱 I’m an educator on data science and AI/ML tools for accounting and finance
+- 🌱 I’m an educator on data science and AI/ML tools for accounting and finance.

 <!--
 **DrAYim/DrAYim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.